Igralište Batarija

 Batarija is a football stadium located in Trogir, Croatia.

 History

 Igralište Batarija is the home stadium of Croatian side HNK Trogir.

-Igralište Batarija has received attention from foreign media because the stadium is located between two UNESCO World Heritage Sites - Kamerlengo Castle and St. Marco.
+Igralište Batarija has received international media attention because the stadium is located on an island adjacent to Kamerlengo Castle and St. Marco, part of the Trogir World Heritage Site.

 In 2019, HNK Trogir was granted funds to renovate Igralište Batarija.